View answers to frequently asked questions about the City's combined sewer system remediation projects.

 Read more about community engagement efforts.

 Read more about the Ad Hoc Combined Sewer System Plan Stakeholder Group.

 There are two types of storm sewer systems in the City of Alexandria, a separate sewer system, and a combined sewer system.
 Separate sewer systems consist of two pipes: one pipe conveys stormwater runoff (rain water) from storm drains to local waterways with little or no treatment to remove pollutants.
-The other pipe conveys sanitary sewage to a local wastewater treatment plant (operated by Alexandria Renew Enterprises) as shown in the figure below.
-Most of the City (95% of the land area) is served by separate sewer system.
+The other pipe conveys sanitary sewage to a local wastewater treatment plant (operated by Alexandria Renew Enterprises).

 Combined Sewer System Annual Reports

 As part of the City's VDPES permit for its combined sewer system, the City must submit to VDEQ an annual report on operation and maintenance activities in the combined sewer system by March 31st of each year.
 Annual reports for Calendar Year 2013 and subsequent years are provided below.